niazi-ali/niazi-ali.github.io/content/publication/Wind Solar Market Power/index.md

 #publication: In *Review of Financial Economics*
 #publication_short: Review of Financial Economics

-abstract: This paper quantifies how wind and solar expansion shape wholesale prices, market power, and generator profitability.
-Using data from Alberta's energy-only market, I construct an hourly cost-based competitive benchmark and decompose observed price movements into cost and markup components.
-Theoretically, zero-marginal-cost renewables owned by fringe, price-taking firms lower competitive prices, while under imperfect competition, the response of markup above the competitive price is ambiguous.
-Empirically, I show that wind lowers prices in every hour, with roughly 40% of the decline from markup compression.
-Solar reduces midday prices and markups but raises prices in the morning and evening as capacity tightens, with roughly one-third of those ramp-hour increases reflecting higher markups.
-Accounting for intraday spillovers, wind remains pro-competitive across the day, whereas solar's predictable ramps shift the scope for market power into morning and evening hours.
-Counterfactual capacity additions indicate a shift in value from energy to flexibility.
+abstract: The expansion of renewable energy is reshaping price formation and strategic behavior in restructured electricity markets.
+This paper quantifies how wind and solar affect wholesale prices, market power, and generator profitability.
+I find that renewables lower average wholesale prices, but their effects on prices and market power are heterogeneous throughout the day.
+Wind reduces prices and markups in most hours, with larger impacts during high-demand hours.
+Solar, however, exhibits asymmetric effects: it reduces midday prices and markups but increases them during some morning and evening hours, creating new opportunities for strategic behavior.
+Counterfactual capacity scenarios show renewable expansion shifts value from energy to flexibility.
 Inframarginal rents for renewables and baseload combined-cycle units fall, while scarcity rents concentrate into fewer hours that favor fast-ramping units and storage.
-Wind increases consumer welfare via lower markups, while solar's ramp-hour markup increases partially offset midday gains.
-Importantly, adding zero-marginal-cost supply is not, by itself, a cure for market power.
+These findings demonstrate that adding renewable supply does not eliminate market power.
 Robust market design and flexible resources are essential to keep decarbonizing grids competitive and reliable.

 # Summary.
 Optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.